(ME-UYR) Mentoring Experiences for Underrepresented Young Researchers Program

 The Young Researcher

-Young researchers from underrepresented minorities (self-identified) including gender, geographical, ethnical, and others, who are in the early stages of academic life (i.e., undergraduate and graduate students), who are members of the Signal Processing Society are eligible to participate in the program.
+Young researchers who self-identify as members of underrepresented groups, including gender, geographical, ethnic, and others, who are in the early stages of academic life (i.e. undergraduate and graduate students), and who are members of the Signal Processing Society are eligible to participate in the program.
 ME-YUR Program page image

 Mentor